michaelfaisst/halbe-henn/plan.md

 4. **Environment Variables**: Using t3-env for type-safe environment variable management
 5. **Analytics**: Yes, will be added - service TBD (Umami self-hosted on Vercel is a consideration)
 6. **Design**: Simple elegant black and white color scheme (default shadcn theme), side nav on right side (width TBD)
+7. **Language**: German (Deutsch) - All UI text, labels, and user-facing content must be in German.
+Day names will be: Montag, Dienstag, Mittwoch, Donnerstag, Freitag, Samstag
+8. **Website Name**: "Halbe Henn"

 ---